ioseb/URoute/index.md

 URoute is a swiss-army tool for developing RESTful HTTP APIs in PHP.
 It's a lightweight library that has a single purpose: free API developers from the boilerplate of handling HTTP requests and implementing REST.

-You can think of it as equivalent of Sinatra (Ruby) or Express.js (Javascript) for PHP, if you will.
+You can think of it as an equivalent of Sinatra (Ruby) or Express.js (Javascript) for PHP, if you will.

 # Quick Introduction